bortolo/Three-tier-app-infrastructure/terraform_test_AWS/FullApplication/ASG/README.md

 ```
 . ./callip.sh <your-production-alb-dns>/ip
 ```
-You should see a number of different private IP addresses equal to asg_desired_capacity.
+You should see a number of different private IP addresses equal to asg_desired_capacity (if you run this command to early you will see 503 error from ALB because the first EC2 instances are not still available, just wait a minute).

 Now go back to the CLI where you was launching terraform command.
 Set the asg_desired_capacity to 4, then run terraform apply again.
 ```
 terraform apply -var-file="input.tfvars"
 ```